Freedom of Information

 Details of the practice, organisational structures, key personnel and how we fit into the NHS

-This practice is a partnership consisting of Dr Stephen Attwood, Dr Helen Weaver, Dr Robin Fox, Dr Jonathan Holt, Dr Claire Hutt and Dr Tim Powell, Oxfordshire CCG & NHS England and provides medical services for patients living in the geographical area of Bicester and the surrounding villages.
+This practice is a partnership consisting of Dr Helen Weaver, Dr Robin Fox, Dr Jonathan Holt, Dr Claire Hutt, Dr Tim Powell and Dr Kelly Gladwish-Harris, Oxfordshire CCG & NHS England and provides medical services for patients living in the geographical area of Bicester and the surrounding villages.
 Bicester Health Centre supplies services in accordance with a local Personal Medical Services contract held with NHS England.

 A full list of local General Practices can be found on the NHS choices website below: